IAAA-Lab/IAAA-Lab.github.io/_staff/fjlopez.md

 ## Professional career

-Francisco J. Lopez-Pellicer holds a PhD in Computer Science(April 2011), an MS degrees in Computer Science (July 2005) and an MS degree in Economics and Business (June 1992) from the Universidad Zaragoza.
-Francisco J. Lopez-Pellicer is member of the Advanced Information Systems Laboratory (IAAA) since February 2004.
-Francisco is Associate Professor at the Universidad Zaragoza since November 2015.
-Previously, he was Assistant Professor at the same University since November 2007.

-Francisco has focused his research efforts in how data and metadata are used in the multidisciplinary area of the data infrastructures, with a strong focus in the spatial domain.
-His current research interests are the development of metadata and data-related technologies, the discovery and indexing of web resources, and the reuse of data.
-He is author and coauthor of more than 50 articles published in journals, books and national and international conference proceedings and workshops.
-He has also participated in public R+D call for tender, and in national and European research technology transfer contracts.

-Areas of expertise:

-- Open data
-- Linked open data
-- Web and information systems
-- Software Design & Development
-- Geo-information and spatial data
+Francisco Javier López Pellicer holds a Ph.D. in Computer Engineering from the University of Zaragoza (2011), where he also obtained his degree in Computer Engineering (2006).
+His academic background is complemented by a Bachelor’s degree in Economics and Business Administration from the same university (1992).
+Since 2004, he has been an active member of the Advanced Information Systems Group (IAAA), where he has developed a research career focused on open and geospatial data infrastructures, applied machine learning, and technological innovation in information systems.
+His trajectory includes contributions to the development of advanced methodologies and practical applications that address challenges in the management and analysis of open and geospatial data, sustainability, and digitalisation.

+Regarding his scientific output, he is a co-author of 25 articles in JCR-indexed journals, 3 articles in high-impact international conferences (GII-GRIN-SCIE), 5 articles in non-indexed journals, 2 research books, and over 50 contributions to national and Iberian conferences and workshops.
+Additionally, he serves as a reviewer for 14 JCR SCIE-indexed journals and has supervised 4 Ph.D. theses.

+He has participated in more than 60 R&D&I projects, acting as the principal investigator in 13 of them, including 2 European projects: ODECO (2021-2025) and LinkedMap (2013-2014).
+He has also been involved in over 60 technology transfer contracts.
+In the field of standardisation, he collaborates with national committees (UNE CTN 148 Geographic Information and CTN 178 Smart Cities) and international committees (ISO TC/211 and OGC).

 You can discover more about him at: